By Tim Lambert

 In the late 19th century some of the worst slums in Cork were demolished by the Corporation.
 However the inhabitants were not rehoused by the corporation.
 They were forced to find new housing where they could in the city.
 The sites of slums were sold to the Improved Dwellings Company.
 The built 'model' dwellings with street names such as Prosperity Square and Industry Place.
 The new houses were too expensive for the poor and most went to skilled workers.

+During the 20th century Cork continued to grow.
 The National Monument was erected in 1906 and Honan Chapel was built in 1915.

 In March 1920 the RIC (Royal Irish Constabulary) murdered the Lord Mayor of Cork, a man named Tomas Mac Curtain.
 In October 1920 the next Lord Mayor, a man named Terence MacSwiney, died while on hunger strike in a British prison.

 Cork suffered severely at the hands of the Black and Tans.
-In December 1920 the Black and Tans burned large parts of the city centre including the City Hall.
+In December 1920 the Black and Tans burned large parts of the city center including the City Hall.
 It was rebuilt and reopened in 1936.

 Furthermore during the Irish civil war Cork was held temporarily by the anti-treaty forces.

 Dalys Bridge was built in 1926.
 Christ the King Church was built in 1937.